george-kirby/concrete-frontend-for-node/README.md

 ### Task: Write the rest of this README

 When?
-Saturday 16 November, 9am.
+Tuesday 19 November, 2pm.

-Cue: First thing after breakfast.
+Cue: First thing after lunch.

 Step 1: get cup of tea